ecantu75/SMU_MSDS_HW/README.md

 ### Term: Spring 2018

 ## Objective
-This repo is to store the homework for the Doing Data Science class with Dr. Santarre.
+This repo is to store the homework for the Doing Data Science class with Dr. Santerre.